scottbateman/chi-play-lecture/lecture1.md

 Scott will choose the 'best' version and we will play test it later.

 ---
-# Game #2: Super Mario Bros. - improve the best game feel!
+# Game #2: Super Mario Bros. - create the best game feel!

 The second game is a recreation of the original Super Mario Bros for Unity.